-Nutrient pollution is one of America’s most widespread, costly and challenging environmental problems, and it's also becoming prevalent in Jackson Hole.
-It's caused by excess nitrogen and phosphorus entering water from a wide range of human activities.
-Too much nitrogen and phosphorus in the water causes algae to grow faster than ecosystems can handle, resulting in a myriad of negative impacts affecting human health, the environment, and our economy.Sources & Effects of Nutrient Pollution
+Nutrient pollution is one of America’s most widespread, costly, and challenging environmental problems, and it's also becoming prevalent in Jackson Hole.
+It's caused by excess nitrogen and phosphorus entering our waterways from a wide range of human activities.
+Too much nitrogen and phosphorus in the water causes a myriad of negative impacts affecting human health, the environment, and our economy.Sources & Effects of Nutrient Pollution

 To have something happening here that is changing the character of the stream just doesn't seem right in a community like Jackson Hole.

 Researchers look for clues as toxic blooms plague Wyo waters